layerx-labs/.github/profile/README.md

 * [TAIKAI](https://taikai.network) - A platorm to launch, manage and join online, private and offline hackathons.
 * [BEPRO](https://bepro.network) - A web3 Bounty Platform for Development Bounties with payment escrow, dispute resolution and multichain support
 * [dappKit](https://dappkit.dev) - A chain agnostic typescript/javascript framework to develop dapps and interact with Ethereum smart contracts.
+* [deHouse](https://dehouse.org/) - A decentralized group of coworking spaces, where ideas come to life, thrive, and flourish.
+Our community serves as a launchpad for creative potential and fosters a collaborative environment for new ideas to develop that will power the next Tech Companies.
+Whether you're an entrepreneur, freelancer, or a startup team, we provide the perfect platform to inspire your work, amplify your voice, and facilitate growth.
+Join us and become part of a vibrant community that drives innovation, creates lasting connections, and delivers real-world impact.

+Regenerate response

 ## Contact us